Interpolation and duality in algebras of multipliers on the ball: Peak interpolation

 is a complete quotient mapping whose kernel is a complete $M$-ideal.
 In this setting, \cite[Theorem 5.2]{ER94} implies that there exists a linear complete contraction $L_0: C(E) \to A(\cH)$ so that $R \circ L_0$ is the identity, i.e.\ (1) holds.

 To see that \cite[Theorem 5.2]{ER94} is applicable, one has to observe that $C(E)$ satisfies the operator metric approximation property, and that $A(\cH)$ is locally reflexive.
 The first assertion is a standard partition of unity argument; see, \cite[Proposition 2.4.2]{BO08}.
-The second assertion follows from the fact that $C^*(A(\cH))$, thanks to the short exact sequence \eqref{eqn:short_exact}, is a nuclear $C^*$-algebra \cite[Exercise 3.8.1]{BO08}.
-Hence it locally reflexive \cite[Theorem 18.16]{Pisier03}, and local reflexivity passes to subspaces \cite[p.
+The second assertion follows from the fact that $C^*(A(\cH))$, thanks to the short exact sequence \eqref{eqn:short_exact} in Subsection \ref{ss:RKHS}, is a nuclear $C^*$-algebra \cite[Exercise 3.8.1]{BO08}.
+Hence it locally reflexive (see \cite[Proposition 18.19]{Pisier03} or \cite[Corollary 9.4.1]{BO08}), and local reflexivity passes to subspaces \cite[p.
 185]{ER94}.

 To obtain property (2), we apply Theorem \ref{thm:Bishop} to get a function $h$ in the closed unit ball of $A(\cH)$ with $h \big|_E = 1$ and $|h(z)| < 1$ for $z \in \ol{\bB_d} \setminus E$.
 Define

 Then $L$ is a linear complete contraction that satisfies (1) and (2), using once more that the multiplier norm dominates the supremum norm.
 From (1), we deduce that $L$ is in fact a complete isometry, which finishes the proof. \end{proof}